skycoin/cx/README.md

 This is a prototype version of the CX Programming Language.
 At the moment, a programmer can either use the base language directly (although this is no longer encouraged) or can use a programming language with a syntax similar to Go.
+The reader can find a more updated source of information at the [CX website](http://cx.skycoin.net/).

 This README file described how to create a CX program using the base language (by using Golang's functions and structs).
 These sections